jhorton84/React-Node-Tutorial/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## ReactJS/NodeJS Tutorial
 This project is a tutorial application to help new developers at DevMountain learn the React/Node stack.
-Through this project concepts and tutorials will be given to help explain how to connect your front-end (React) to your back-end (Node).
-If you are a new developer at DevMountain I recommend not skipping any of this tutorial even if it covers concepts you already know as you may miss something you do not.
+Through this project, concepts and tutorials will be given to help explain how to connect your front-end (React) to your back-end (Node).
+If you are a new developer at DevMountain I recommend not skipping any of this tutorial even if it covers concepts you already know, as you may miss something you do not.
 <br/>
 I decided to make this as a way to help students learn the full stack by covering basic concepts that weren't easily obvious to me during my own time at DevMountain.
+Hoping to make your time at DevMountain a little smoother so that you might avoid some of the struggles I went through.
 <br/>
 This application was created by first running
 <br/>